autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-meta-repository/creating-autoware-meta-repository.md

 Note: VCS stands for Version Control System, such as Git or Subversion.

-Once you have forked or created your custom Autoware repositories and added their references to `autoware.repos`, you can import them to your autoware project src folder in a similar manner to that of the [Autoware source installation guide](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/#how-to-set-up-a-workspace) by:
+Once you have forked or created your custom Autoware repositories and added their references to `autoware.repos`, you can import them to your autoware project src folder in a similar manner to that of the [Autoware source installation guide](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/#how-to-set-up-a-workspace) by executing the following commands:

 ```bash
 cd autoware.your_vehicle_name
 mkdir src
 vcs import src < autoware.repos
 ```

-then you can build and test your packages.
+After importing your custom repos into your project's `src/` folder, you can build and test your autoware implementation as explained by the [Autoware source installation guide](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/#how-to-set-up-a-workspace).